 Not all points are equal, so it is important to recognize the value of a point.
 For example, I value Chase Ultimate Rewards points more than American Airlines AAdvantage miles.
-You can open about 2-3 credit cards every 6 or so months.

 Choose cards that earn transferrable points first

-If you use airline or hotel co-branded cards, you will only earn miles or points for that airline of hotel.
+If you use airline or hotel co-branded cards, you will only earn miles or points for that airline or hotel.
 Earning transferable points such as Chase Ultimate Rewards points or American Express Membership Rewards points gives you the option to transfer to several airlines.
 Airline and hotel co-branded cards are great for welcome bonuses and for the benefits you receive, but transferable points should be your first priority.

 A few tips:

 - If you are married, both spouses should open cards.
 That way, you can each earn a welcome bonus